Emily-McNett/Emily-McNett.github.io/_pages/cv.md

 nav: true
 nav_order: 2
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Below is an overview of my resume.
+To download the full PDF of my resume please select the PDF icon in the top right corner.
 toc:
   sidebar: left
 ---